Photo courtesy of Discover Los Angeles

 Stargazing at Los Angeles's Window to the Cosmos

-Sitting near Mount Hollywood in Griffith Park, the Griffith Observatory has a vantage point that allows visitors great views of the Hollywood Sign during the day, and even more stellar views of the stars at night.
-The space has plenty of telescopes for stargazing, but it's also a great informal setting for learning about the universe, thanks to a large exhibit space and a 290-seat planetarium that puts on rotating shows about topics including the northern lights and water—plus, possibly, alien life—on other planets.
-There is no fee to enter.
+Sitting near Mount Hollywood in Griffith Park, the Griffith Observatory has a vantage point that allows visitors great views of the HOLLYWOOD sign during the day, and even more fantastic views of the stars at night.
+The space has plenty of telescopes for stargazing, but it's also a great informal setting for learning about the universe, thanks to a large exhibit space and a 290-seat planetarium that puts on rotating shows about topics ranging from the northern lights to water—and possibly alien life—on other planets.
+There is no entrance fee for the institution and just a small admission price for the planetarium itself.

 By Sarah Purkrabek, AFAR Contributor